Here at Herding Hill Farm, we all love camping in Northumberland, but you can still enjoy camping experiences closer to home when camping near me.

 light inside your tent (especially if the rain is hammering on the canvas

-We all know that having the right equipment and clothing makes any glamping trip more comfortable and the same applies when camping at home.
+We all know that having the right equipment and clothing makes any glamping trip more comfortable and the same applies when camping at home or creating your own campsites near me.
 Layer the beds with plenty of blankets, cushions and throws, get out the picnic rugs and camping chairs and decorate the garden with fairy lights and candles or solar lights.
-Obviously if you want to use the night to stargaze whilst camping make sure you keep the lighting low.
+Obviously if you want to use the night to stargaze whilst camping near me make sure you keep the lighting low.
 Why not ask the children to make some pretty home-made bunting using colourful spare fabric and string to decorate the tent?
-Perhaps you could give them a theme to decorate each tent?
+Perhaps you could give them a theme to decorate each tent and award a prize for the best one?

 An open fire is always a great

-centre piece for family fun and story telling and if you are lucky enough to
+centerpiece for family friendly camping and story telling and if you are lucky enough to

 live in a dark sky area it will keep you warm whilst stargazing.
 If you don’t